This post may contain affiliate links. Please read our disclosure policy.

 How to make this recipe

-In just a few steps, this recipe turns broccoli, chicken, and rice into a comforting casserole everyone loves.
-Enjoy the step-by-step abbreviated instructions or skip down to get the full, printable recipe.
+In just a few steps, this from-scratch casserole turns broccoli, chicken, and rice into a cozy, one-pan dinner—no canned soup needed.
+Follow the step-by-step photos below, or skip ahead to the full, printable recipe.

-Step 2.
-Sauté onions and garlic in remaining olive oil.
-If needed, add a splash of broth to deglaze the browned bits off the surface.
-Add rice and sauté a few minutes to toast.
+Sauté the onions and garlic in the remaining olive oil.
+If the pan has browned bits on the surface, add a splash of broth to deglaze the bottom of the pan.
+Stir in the rice and cook for a few minutes to lightly toast it.

-Step 3.
-Stir in milk, chicken broth, salt, and pepper.
-Bring just to a boil, stirring as needed.
-Cover and simmer 10 minutes.
+Next, stir in the milk, chicken broth, salt, and pepper.
+Bring the mixture just to a boil, stirring to prevent sticking.
+Cover with a heavy lid and simmer for 10 minutes.

-Step 4.
-Open lid and scatter broccoli and chicken over rice without stirring it.
-Cover and simmer an additional 10 minutes.
-Remove from heat and sprinkle cheddar cheese over the surface.
-Or make it with no cheese, if desired.
-Cover and rest 5 minutes, or until cheese melts.
+Lift the lid and distribute the broccoli and chicken over the rice without stirring.
+Cover again and simmer for another 10 minutes.
+Remove from heat and sprinkle the cheddar over the top (or skip the cheese if you prefer).
+Cover and let it rest for 5 minutes, until the cheese melts.

-Serve warm garnished with chopped parsley and devour!
-I'm sure this will become your family's new favorite skillet recipe.
+Serve warm, garnished with chopped parsley.
+I have a feeling this will become your family’s new favorite skillet dinner.

 Recipe tips